Lokno/PEAKSleepTalk/README.md

 You can configure the amount of volume reduction and duration of quiet time in the configuration file.

+You can also disable spectating others while passed out in the configuration file (`AllowSpectate`).
+You will still spectate yourself while down, but will be unable to switch to other players.

 Created using the BepInEx Template for PEAK (https://github.com/PEAKModding/BepInExTemplate)

 Thunderstore: https://thunderstore.io/c/peak/p/Lokno/PEAKSleepTalk/